InnovAnon-Inc/InnovAnon-Inc.github.io/_pages/alchemy.md

 a lesser form of eternal life that allows some amount of memory and other attributes to persist when you pass through the Filter between dreaming and waking, between life and death.

+This is the proverbial transformation from lead into gold: the Philosopher's Stone.

 Regular practice of Delta level Dhyana Meditation grants this attribute--this centering of focus to the state of pure awareness that underlies the cycle:
 - waking     (jagrat,   ~16 hrs)